Children and Families Act

 The Children and Families Act and the new SEND Code of Practice came into effect on 1 September 2014.

-- It covers children and young people with Special Educational Needs and Disabilities (SEND) from birth – 25 years of age
+- It covers children and young people with Special Educational Needs and Disabilities (SEND) from birth – 25 years of age if remaining in education.

 - Brings together Health, Education and Care into one plan